 WE'LL PUT THE BEND BACK IN YOUR STEP

 The knee is a complex joint with several ligaments and cartilage providing joint support and stability.
 When any of those ligaments or cartilage is compromised, the knee becomes unstable, potentially causing pain and making it difficult to perform common movements like bending, sitting or walking.
-Physical therapy can help alleviate the symptoms causes by various knee ailments.
+Rehabilitation can help alleviate the symptoms causes by various knee ailments.

 The meniscus is a small piece of cartilage that stabilizes the knee joint, acts as a shock absorber and protects the femur and tibia from wear and tear.
 But a simple twist of the knee joint can cause the meniscus to tear, causing pain and instability at the joint.
 Unfortunately, due to the lack of blood flow to the meniscus, the cartilage does not heal well from injury.
 Many meniscus tears can be treated conservatively through physical therapy, but depending on the severity of the tear, arthroscopic surgery might be required.